Doctoring

 9. Demonstrate proper technique for wound care and dressing changes.

-10. Demonstrate proper technique for collecting specimens (throat, nasopharyngeal, wound, rectal and eye).
+10. Demonstrate proper technique for collecting specimens (throat, nasopharyngeal, and wound).

 11. Demonstrate proper technique for nasogastric intubation.